Fe del Mundo: Awards and recognition

 In 1980, del Mundo was declared as a National Scientist of the Philippines, the first Filipino woman to be so named.

 Among the international honors bestowed on del Mundo was the Elizabeth Blackwell Award for Outstanding Service to Mankind, handed in 1966 by Hobart and William Smith Colleges, and the citation as Outstanding Pediatrician and Humanitarian by the International Pediatric Association in 1977.
 Also in 1977, del Mundo was awarded the Ramon Magsaysay Award for Public Service.

-Dr. Fe del Mundo was an honorary member of the American Pediatric Society and a consultant of the World Health Organization.
+Dr. Fe del Mundo was an honorary member of the American Pediatric Society and an advisory board member of the World Health Organization's International Pedatric Association.

 In 2008, she received the Blessed Teresa of Calcutta Award of the AY Foundation.

 On April 22, 2010, President Gloria Macapagal-Arroyo awarded del Mundo the Order of Lakandula with the rank of Bayani at the Malacañan Palace.

 Posthumously, she was conferred the Grand Collar of the Order of the Golden Heart Award by President Benigno Aquino III in 2011.

 On November 27, 2018, a Google Doodle was displayed to celebrate del Mundo's 107th birthday.